 We thank to National Bank of Cambodia, the central bank, for placing into action of all banks and financial institutions under its supervision to settle all challenges responding to the crisis benefiting to all users.
 Dealing with this experience, we are optimistic on banking and financial system in Cambodia be stronger and stronger.

-For the performance record 2018, it is much appreciated with the financial aspects including, gross loan portfolio growth is 63 percent from USD28.7 Million in 2017 to USD47 Million in 2018.
-The year to date total asset is USD49 Million, 54 percent growth.
-The current year net profit after payable tax is USD1.7 Million.
-With FUNAN’s risk management capability, the percentage of non-performing loan is decelerated from 1.3 percent in 2017 to 1.19 percent in 2018.
+For the performance record 2019, it was very appreciated with the financial aspects including, gross loan portfolio growth of 23% from USD46.9 Million in 2018 to USD58 Million in 2019.
+The year to date total asset is USD59.38 Million, 25% growth.
+The current year net profit after payable tax is USD2.96 Million.

-I would like to thanks the Funan Team, clients, business partners, regulators, lenders, and shareholders for their hard working, cooperating, trusting, and supporting Funan Microfinance Plc. achieving a fruitful result in 2018.
-I look forward to your continued support in future.
+Last but not least, I would like to thank our dedicated FUNAN team, clients, business partners, regulators, lenders and shareholders for their best effort, cooperating, trusting and support FUNAN Microfinance achieving a fruitful result in 2019.

 Chairman of the Board of Director.